fbpx

 Thread Together is a not-for-profit organisation driving social and environmental change by redistributing excess clothing stock through purpose-designed clothing hubs.
 Without Thread Together, many of these items would end up in landfill.

-Through the Cafs’ Thread Together hub, those in need are given a referral to be able to shop (for free) for a new outfit.
+Through the Cafs’ Thread Together program, those in need are given a referral to be able to shop (for free) for a new outfit.
 Thread Together hubs are designed to enable customers to build trust and rapport within a dignified, safe and positive environment.

 Cafs is very proud to be partnering with Thread Together to be the first to launch this community service program in regional Victoria.